Top 10 Ways To Save Money – Number 9 – Give Up Hobbies

 Number 9 – Give Up Hobbies

 I love to play golf.
-If I had the time, and the money, I would play everyday.
+If I had the time, and the money, I would play every day.
 But, while getting out of debt, I quit playing golf.
 For a year, my clubs sat in a closet, gathering dust.
 Sure, my game suffered, but I had to stop playing, and stop spending money, and focus on debt reduction.

 Take a look at your life.
 Do you have some expense – some unnecessary expense – that is eating away at your financial progress?
 If so, get rid of it.

 After getting out of debt, I started playing again.
 I play two or three times a month, and it feels great to be back on the course.
 You can always go back to your hobby – just wait until AFTER you get out of debt and have a increased your emergency savings.
+I also figured out 10 ways to save money while on the golf course!

 In almost every case, when I take a look at some one’s budget, I can find at least one category that should be reduced – entertainment.
 People love their books, DVDs, movies, bowling, golf outings, collecting, hunting, etc. And, almost as universal, when I suggest decreasing that particular budget category, people will resist.
 Why?